Quai des Orfèvres

 Quai des Orfèvres (/fr/; "Goldsmiths' Quay"; also known as Jenny Lamour) is a 1947 French police procedural drama film based on the book Légitime défense by Stanislas-Andre Steeman.
-Directed by Henri-Georges Clouzot the film stars Suzy Delair as Jenny Lamour, Bernard Blier as Maurice Martineau, Louis Jouvet as Inspector Antoine and Simone Renant as Dora.
+Directed by Henri-Georges Clouzot the film stars Louis Jouvet as Inspector Antoine, with Simone Renant as Dora Monnier, Bernard Blier as Maurice Martineau and Suzy Delair as Jenny Lamour.
+The film's title refers to the Paris headquarters of the police criminal investigation division, the Judicial Police headquarters, located at 36 quai des Orfèvres and the setting for much of the latter half of the film.

 The film was Clouzot's third directorial effort, and the first after the controversy of Le corbeau.
 Without having the novel on hand, Clouzot and Jean Ferry based the film on memory and deviated significantly from the original story.
 The film was released in France and was popular with both audiences and critics.
 On the film's re-release in the United States in 2002, it continued to receive praise from critics as one of the director's best films.

 Plot

 Paris, December 1946.
 Jenny Lamour (Delair) wants to succeed in the theatre.
 Her husband and accompanist is Maurice Martineau (Blier), a mild-mannered but jealous man.
 When he finds out that Jenny has been making eyes at Brignon, a lecherous old businessman, in order to further her career, he loses his temper and threatens Brignon with death.
 Despite this, Jenny goes to a secret rendezvous at Brignon's apartment.
 He is murdered the same evening.
 The criminal investigations are led by Inspector Antoine (Jouvet).